EMIRG-Group/Canada/README.md

           <td>Down roughly 50,000 year over year, with over 60% of the sector substantially US-exposed.
 August was an odd exception at +22,000 — the month's only significant gain, most plausibly tariff front-running.</td>
           <td>The core structural loss of this decade.
 Some returns if tariffs ease; a meaningful share does not, because relocated supply chains rarely relocate twice.</td></tr>
         <tr data-cat="con"><td><strong>Autos and parts</strong></td><td><span class="tag t-con">Contracting</span></td>
           <td>Parts employment fell 8.7% year over year by February, about 6,200 jobs.
-GM Oshawa dropped a shift (~500 jobs).
-Stellantis Brampton has built nothing for nearly two years with 2,200 on layoff.</td>
+GM Oshawa dropped a shift (~500 jobs); Stellantis Brampton has built nothing for nearly two years with 2,200 on layoff.
+Washington's threat to double auto tariffs to 50% on 1 January is still live.</td>
           <td>Structurally impaired.
 Parts cross the border repeatedly, so tariffs compound at each crossing and suppliers have the least pricing power.
 Chinese EV quotas add domestic competition.</td></tr>
         <tr data-cat="con"><td><strong>Steel</strong></td><td><span class="tag t-con">Contracting</span></td>
           <td>About 2,000 layoffs since the 50% tariff, including 300 at Algoma in March.
 The United Steelworkers warn of thousands more.</td>
           <td>Survives only on sustained Buy Canadian procurement and real infrastructure demand.
 Sault Ste.
 Marie and Hamilton are the communities to watch.</td></tr>
         <tr data-cat="con"><td><strong>Aluminum</strong></td><td><span class="tag t-con">Contracting</span></td>
-          <td>Canada is the largest US supplier and faces the same 50% wall.
+          <td>Canada is the largest US supplier and faces the same 50% wall, with further aluminum products added to the US list on 15 September.
 Rio Tinto and others have explored a European pivot.</td>
           <td>Better odds than steel — more fungible product, a real Quebec power-cost advantage, and rising European demand from defence and grid spending.</td></tr>
         <tr data-cat="con"><td><strong>Softwood lumber</strong></td><td><span class="tag t-con">Contracting</span></td>
           <td>Named by Finance Canada among the least diversified and most exposed sectors.</td>